creditkarma/thrift-server/packages/thrift-client/README.md

 * transport (optional): Name of the Thrift transport type to use.
 Defaults to 'buffered'.
 * protocol (optional): Name of the Thrift protocol type to use.
 Defaults to 'binary'.
 * requestOptions (optional): Options to pass to the underlying [Request library](https://github.com/request/request#requestoptions-callback).
 Defaults to {}.
-* register (optional): A list of middleware to apply to your client.
+* register (optional): A list of filters to apply to your client.
 More on this later.

 Currently `@creditkarma/thrift-server-core"` only supports buffered transport and binary or compact protocols.